 Candidates plan, implement, and evaluate instructional practices, curricula, and methods of supporting learners in acquiring English.
 Candidates evaluate a full range of options and supports from bilingual to immersion models.
 Candidates assess curricular goals in terms of language needs and individualize instruction for all learners with best methodologies for meeting these learners' needs.
 Clinical field experience required.
-Spring.
+Course is offered once every three semesters.